OPENDAP/NASA-tutorials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OPENDAP/NASA-tutorials/main)

+### Step 1b: Or Use Google Colab

 Should the Binder environment fail for some reason, open the `colab` directory and run the tutorials using the environments based on [Colab](https://colab.google/).
 For the _colab_ versions of the notebooks, you may have to perform the authentication steps in each of the notebooks.
-This is because each notebook runs in a brand new environment.
+This is because each notebook runs in a new environment.
 Thanks to Chris Battisto for providing these!

 ## The notebooks

 * **NASA_EDL_Login.ipynb**		_All about Earthdata Login_ Run this to learn how to enable
-the opendap server to access data NASA serves that requires a username and password.
-Once you have run this notebook, the remain three listed here should work with and you should not have to authenticate again.
+the OPeNDAP server to access data NASA serves that requires a username and password.
+Once you have run this notebook, the remain three listed here should work without requiring another log in operation.

 * **netcdf_tutorial.ipynb**		_Using the NetCDF4 library to read data_ Read and plot data
 from the NASA Hyrax in the cloud server.